All Boys Aren't Blue: Awards and honors

-Censorship
+Censorship in the United States

-All Boys Aren't Blue has frequently been censored because it includes LGBTQIA+ content and profanity; it is also "considered to be sexually explicit."
-In 2021, the American Library Association's Office of Intellectual Freedom named it the third most banned and challenged book in the United States of the year.
+All Boys Aren't Blue has frequently been censored because it includes explicit sexual content and profanity.
+In 2021, the American Library Association's Office of Intellectual Freedom named it the third most banned and challenged book in the United States of the year; it was the second most challenged book in 2022 and 2023.
+It was the most challenged book of 2024.
 School boards in at least ten states have removed the book from their libraries.

 In 2021, Flagler County School Board member and retired teacher Jill Woolbright filed a criminal complaint against the Superintendent for carrying the book, objecting to mentions of masturbation and oral sex.
 The Flagler County Sheriff's Office found that the content of the book was not a violation of law and did not warrant further investigation.
 The removal of the book prompted student protests.

 In 2021, the Wentzville School Board in Missouri banned All Boys Aren't Blue, alongside three other books, from the district's high school libraries.
 Other books included in the ban were Toni Morrison’s The Bluest Eye, Kiese Laymon’s Heavy: An American Memoir, and Alison Bechdel’s Fun Home.

 In 2022, All Boys Aren't Blue was listed among 52 books banned by the Alpine School District following the implementation of Utah law H.B.
-374, “Sensitive Materials In Schools," 42% of which “feature LBGTQ+ characters and or themes.”
-Many of the books were removed because they were considered to contain pornographic material according to the new law, which defines porn using the following criteria:
+374, “Sensitive Materials In Schools," 42% of which “feature LGBTQ+ characters and or themes.”
+Many of the books were removed because they were considered to contain pornographic material according to the new law, which defines pornography using the following criteria: